 (The Chef’s Academy).
 Approximately 4,000 students are enrolled.

 Jason joined Harrison College in 1999 as director of admissions.
 He subsequently was promoted to assistant executive director, corporate director of career services and business development, vice president of finance and business development, and senior vice president of operations for Harrison College.

-He co-chairs the Association of Private Sector Colleges and Universities (APSCU) professional development committee and has presented at the APSCU Leadership Institute for four years.
-He is a board member of the Academy of Art University in San Francisco, serves on the Indianapolis Public Transportation Corporation Board of Directors (IndyGo) and is a past board member of the Accrediting Council for Independent Colleges and Schools (ACICS).
-He is also active in the Career College Ideas and Exchange Group (CCIEG).
+He has co-chaired the Association of Private Sector Colleges and Universities (APSCU) professional development committee and has presented at the APSCU Leadership Institute for four years.
+He is a board member of the Academy of Art University in San Francisco, a board member of the University of Advancing Technology in Tempe, serves on the Indianapolis Public Transportation Corporation Board of Directors (IndyGo), serves on the board of the Benjamin Harrison Presidential Site, and is a past board member of the Accrediting Council for Independent Colleges and Schools (ACICS).

 Jason earned an MBA in Finance from Butler University and a bachelor’s in marketing from the University of Notre Dame.
 He earned a scholarship to play hockey at Notre Dame.

 Jason and his wife, Jodi, and three children Anabel, Rachel and Joseph, live in the Meridian-Kessler neighborhood of Indianapolis.
-He is an active member of Immaculate Heart of Mary Church (serving on the pastoral council), Young Presidents’ Organization, the Notre Dame National Monogram Club, the Notre Dame club of Indianapolis and participates in youth coaching, youth mentoring/tutoring and other volunteer service projects.
+He is an active member of Immaculate Heart of Mary Church (serving on the pastoral council), Young Presidents’ Organization (serving on the board as Youth & Family Chair), the Notre Dame National Monogram Club, the Notre Dame Club of Indianapolis and participates in youth coaching, youth mentoring/tutoring and other volunteer service projects.